zulip/zulip/docs/index.rst

 - `User documentation <https://zulipchat.com/help>`__, for users and administrators of Zulip organizations.
-- `Installation documentation <production/overview.html>`__, for
+- `Installation documentation <production/install.html>`__, for
-  installing and maintaining a self-hosted Zulip installation.
+  installing and maintaining a production self-hosted Zulip installation.
 - `API documentation <https://zulipchat.com/api/>`__, for writing
   integrations or bots using the Zulip API.
 - `Contributor documentation <overview/contributing.html>`__, for